amaiya/devsetup/win11.md

 4. Add to `PATH` environment varialbe (for ipython, uv, etc.):  `C:\Users\amaiya\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.12_qbz5n2kfra8p0\LocalCache\local-packages\Python312\Scripts`
 5. Install llama-cpp-python using pre-built wheel: `pip install llama-cpp-python==0.2.90 --extra-index-url https://abetlen.github.io/llama-cpp-python/whl/cpu`
 6. Download and install the [Microsoft Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe) to ensure `onnxruntime` can be imported, as described in [this issue](https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/16342#discussioncomment-10279473).
-7. Download and install Microsoft Visual Studo and enable the options as indicated in the [OnPrem.LLM FAQ](https://amaiya.github.io/onprem/#faq).
+7. Download and install [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and make sure **Desktop development wiht C++** workload is selected and installed.
 This is needed to build `chroma-hnswlib` (as of this writing a pre-built wheel only exists for Python 3.11 and below).
 It is also needed if you need to build `llama-cpp-python` instead of installing a prebuilt wheel (as we did in step 5 above).
-8. pip install onprem
+8. Install OnPrem.LLM: `pip install onprem `
-9. [OPTIONAL] Add REQUESTS_BUNDLE to environment variable and point it to corporate certs, so hugging face models can be downloaded.
+9. [OPTIONAL] Add REQUESTS_BUNDLE to environment variable and point it to certs for your organization if behind a corporate, so hugging face models can be downloaded.
 Without this steup, you will need to use the `--trusted-host` option
 10. [OPTIONAL] Enable long paths if you get an error indicating you do:  https://stackoverflow.com/questions/72352528/how-to-fix-winerror-206-the-filename-or-extension-is-too-long-error/76452218#76452218
 11. Try onprem to make sure it works:
      ```python